pedrovalido/nvim/README.md

 4) :PackerCompile
 5) :PackerSync

 Check health of files
+1) Open nvim
+2) :checkhealth

-open nvim and type :checkhealth from there you can check everything that's not working properly
+From there you can check everything that's not working properly